syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ## Tooltip for the markers

-The `MapShapeLayer.ShowMarkerTooltip` is used to clearly indicate the marker information every time when you interacts with the markers i.e., while tapping in touch devices and hover enter in the mouse enabled devices.
+The [`ShowMarkerTooltip`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_ShowMarkerTooltip) is used to clearly indicate the marker information every time when you interacts with the markers i.e., while tapping in touch devices and hover enter in the mouse enabled devices.

 {% tabs %}